Freshwater Angelfish: The Varieties, and What They All Need

 Silver Angelfish

-The classic wild-type, featuring a silver body with distinct vertical black stripes that provide camouflage in its natural habitat.
+The classic wild-type: a silver body with three distinct vertical black stripes.

 Comprehensive Care Guide